 1. Construct Bias

 Construct bias occurs when the concepts measured are not universal (Van de Vijver & Tanzer, 2004).
-When itemized objectives are created based on Western concepts, it often does not cover all relevant considerations from a non-Western perspective.
+When itemized objectives are created based on Western concepts, they often do not cover all relevant considerations from a non-Western perspective.
 The bias, in this scenario, occurs when the indicators of a particular construct do not correspond to a sufficiency or insufficiency ruling of some underlying trait or ability.
 For example, a student new to the U.S may not know the capital of all 50 states, but this does not mean that they have an inadequate level of geographical knowledge.

-1. Method Bias
+2. Method Bias

 Method bias refers to how the assessment is administered or acquired (Van de Vijver & Tanzer, 2004).
 Method bias can present in different ways.
 Students learn differently, and method bias may appear through formal testing where knowledge and understanding are assessed repeatedly in the same way.
-For example, knowledge and understanding that is always tested through final exams while favour individuals who have experience and a strong foundation in test taking skills.
+For example, knowledge and understanding that is always tested through final exams, while favour individuals who have experience and a strong foundation in test-taking skills.

-1. Item Bias
+3. Item Bias

 One of the most challenging aspects of assessment bias is that it can occur without professors or students noticing.
 Professors, or people in general, may hold subconscious biases.
 Traditional assessment methods that have long been accepted often hold inherent bias.
 And students may accept biased assessment as an accurate reflection of their learning, which can have detrimental impacts on their academic success and career choices.

-Ways to Reduce Assessment Bias
+Ways to Reduce Assessment Bias: Minimizing Bias in Practice

 1. Culturally Responsive Pedagogy

-1. Alternative Assessments
+2. Alternative Assessments

 Taking a purposeful approach to alternative assessment that removes bias and engages students can make a positive difference in the classroom with many rewarding learning outcomes.
 (Van de Vijver & Tanzer, 2004).
 With alternative assessments, it is critical to think about what type of alternative assessment is being used, how bias may be involved, and how the specific assessment sets out to engage, challenge and involve students in inclusive learning opportunities.
 Compared to standardized or traditional testing methods, alternative assessments allow students to work at their own pace and allow flexibility while promoting an empathetic and culturally responsive experience.
 (Kim & Zabelina, 2015).
+Alternative assessments can help mitigate bias and achieve fairness in student evaluation by providing diverse ways for students to demonstrate their knowledge and skills.

-1. Adapt Classroom Culture
+3. Adapt Classroom Culture

 Assessment bias must be considered before an assignment or activity is assigned.
 When introducing an assessment, clear communication of expectations is critical.
 Pre-assignment communication provides students with the opportunity to gain an understanding of expectations and clarify misunderstandings (Kim & Zabelina, 2015).